Education Websites Are Under Federal Spotlight

 Are K-12 schools also required to have accessible websites?

 Yes.
 All K-12 schools receiving federal funding must comply with Section 504 and the ADA.
-The April 2026 DOJ rule specifically applies to state and local government entities, which includes public school districts.
+The DOJ's Title II web rule applies to state and local government entities, including public school districts — compliance is due April 26, 2027 (April 26, 2028 for smaller districts) after the DOJ's one-year extension.
 OCR has increasingly investigated K-12 districts for digital accessibility failures.

 Are third-party EdTech tools the school's responsibility?